Facing Hard Times? Help is on the way:

 We understand that in order to be a better, stronger, and more disciplined that we have to endure many hardships.

 Training, education, and exercise are some of our disciplines.
 But what about applying those disciplines in our own lives?
+Are we training for the next hardship of life?

 In our actual service we see tragedy, illness, death, and loss almost on a daily basis.
 This can carry over into our personal lives and cause us to cope in unhealthy ways that are destructive to those around us.